ethanliu24/beatstore/templates/contracts/tracks/free.md

 You do not own any New Masters; you own only your original contributions to New Compositions.

-Publishing shares of New Compositions may be shared as specified in {{ PUBLISHING_SHARES }}.
+Publishing shares of New Compositions may be shared as specified in **{{ PUBLISHING_SHARES }}**.

 Subject to all of the terms and restrictions set forth in this Agreement, each party shall be entitled to solely administer their respective share of the New Composition(s).

 ## 6. Mechanical License

-If any portion of a New Composition includes work controlled by Producer, mechanical licenses may be issued to Licensee to allow permitted uses.
-Royalties, if applicable, are subject to standard statutory rates.
+If any portion of the New Song—whether a musical composition, selection, or arrangement—is written, composed, or owned (in whole or in part, alone or with collaborators) by the Producer, or by any entity in which the Producer has a direct or indirect interest, such portion shall be considered a “Controlled Composition.”

+The Producer agrees to grant, or cause to be granted, to the Licensee a mechanical license for each Controlled Composition embodied in the New Song.
+Under this license:

+1. For sales in the United States and Canada, the Licensee shall pay mechanical royalties at 100% of the statutory minimum rate, without any cap, including for albums and EPs.

+2. For sales outside the United States and Canada, the Licensee shall pay mechanical royalties at the prevailing industry rate in the applicable country at the date this Agreement is executed.

+This mechanical license ensures that Licensee may reproduce, distribute, and sell the New Song in physical or digital form in accordance with the terms of this Agreement, while compensating the Producer for any portions of the composition they control.

 ## 7. Credit

-Licensee must give proper credit to the Producer in all applicable New Compositions and Masters in a manner such as: "Produced by {{ PRODUCER_ALIAS }}".
+Licensee must give proper credit to the Producers on this track in all applicable New Compositions and Masters in a manner such as: **"Produced by {{ TRACK_CONTRIBUTOR_ALIASES }}"**.
 Licensee should use best efforts to ensure credit accuracy.

 ## 8. Accounting and Auditing